rokucommunity/brighterscript/docs/plugins.md

     beforeProgramTranspile?: (program: Program, entries: TranspileObj[], editor: AstEditor) => void;
     afterProgramTranspile?: (program: Program, entries: TranspileObj[], editor: AstEditor) => void;
     onGetCodeActions?: PluginHandler<OnGetCodeActionsEvent>;

+    /**
+     * Emitted before the program starts collecting completions */ beforeProvideCompletions?: PluginHandler<BeforeProvideCompletionsEvent>;
+    /**
+     * Use this event to contribute completions
+     */
+    provideCompletions?: PluginHandler<ProvideCompletionsEvent>;
+    /**
+     * Emitted after the program has finished collecting completions, but before they are sent to the client */ afterProvideCompletions?: PluginHandler<AfterProvideCompletionsEvent>;

+    /**
+     * Called before the `provideHover` hook.
+Use this if you need to prepare any of the in-memory objects before the `provideHover` gets called
+     */
+    beforeProvideHover?: PluginHandler<BeforeProvideHoverEvent>;
+    /**
+     * Called when bsc looks for hover information.
+Use this if your plugin wants to contribute hover information.
+     */
+    provideHover?: PluginHandler<ProvideHoverEvent>;
+    /**
+     * Called after the `provideHover` hook.
+Use this if you want to intercept or sanitize the hover data (even from other plugins) before it gets sent to the client.
+     */
+    afterProvideHover?: PluginHandler<AfterProvideHoverEvent>;

     onGetSemanticTokens?: PluginHandler<OnGetSemanticTokensEvent>;
     //scope events
     afterScopeCreate?: (scope: Scope) => void;